rsalmei/ballbounce/README.md

     - included a small number in the lower right corner to show the frame time in millis;
     - Game has now two frame buffers, and swaps between them when a new frame is ready (before it took between 0 and 10 millis to render one frame, now it is nicely steady at 0, which means sub-millisecond 👏).
 - make the #1 ball always a red ◉, and remove duplications
+    - created a FrameRow abstraction;
+    - include `itertools` dependency;
+    - improved Display for FrameBuffer and implemented it for FrameRow, optimized with itertools;
 - detect overlaps and paint differently
 - commands to dynamically insert and remove balls
 - command to reset colors and formats, maintaining the board